ropinheiro/LearningVue3/build-a-bot-server/README.md

 Important note: contrary to original author, I use `yarn` instead of `npm`.

-I was able to run the server in the following operative systems and IDE's.
+I was able to run the server in the following operative systems and IDE's:

 ```
 OS: Mac or WSL